yaviddang20/proteinzen/README.md

 in the form of additional conditioning tokens, and at the end of the denoising trajectory the input motif is grafted back into the scaffold based on a motif assignment process.
-Although rare, we do observe that ProteinZen sometimes produces designs where we cannot properly graft the motif back into the structure, often either in the form of (a) not maintaining the chain constraint within a motif fragment, or (b) assigning multiple scaffold residues to the same motif residue.
+Although rare, we do observe that ProteinZen sometimes produces designs where we cannot properly graft the motif back into the structure, often by assigning multiple scaffold residues to the same motif residue.
-These problems occurs more often in unindexed mode (~0.8% of designs when running the Protpardelle benchmark) than in indexed mode (~0.08% of designs when running the Protpardelle benchmark).
+This problem occurs more often in unindexed mode (~0.8% of designs when running the Protpardelle benchmark) than in indexed mode (~0.08% of designs when running the Protpardelle benchmark).
 While we work on reducing this error rate, we include a script